A solar cover in use as a pool heater

 If you have ever winterized your pool, a solid pool blanket is like a hybrid between the winter cover you put on the pool and the solar cover described above.

 This pool blanket does not allow sunlight through and eliminates almost all evaporation.
-So while the pool doesn’t actively get heated up by the sun with a pool blanket, very little heat escapes, maintaining the pool temperature well.
+So, while the pool doesn’t actively get heated by the sun with a pool blanket, very little heat escapes, maintaining the pool temperature well.

 Solid pool covers are more expensive than some other options.
 But they provide some excellent additional bonuses like their strength, and some come with automatic deployment features.